 However, an increase might not have as devastating an impact in the early stages as you might anticipate.
-Consumer Intelligence Research Partners recently conducted an analysis of Amazon Prime subscriptions.
-According to their report, the decision to increase prices last year didn’t negatively impact overall subscription numbers.
+Consumer Intelligence Research Partners conducted an analysis of Amazon Prime subscriptions.
+According to their report, the decision to increase prices didn’t negatively impact overall subscription numbers.
 The company had 100 million U.S. subscribers in December 2018, an increase from a little over 90 million in December 2017.

 Every time a business raises its prices, it’s a learning experience.